 My business has grown so much over the past year that I now finally feel confident in approaching affluent and larger prospective clients to show them an offering that rivals what they’ll find at mature financial institutions.

 10. Schedule a minimum of 1 networking/learning event per week.

 Yes, this is a LOT of work!
 Again, I absolutely wish I could have hired a professional to guide me through this process of starting my own independent RIA firm.
 Someone that had the expertise and deep operating knowledge necessary to help me go through the very step by step process I took in starting Rapport Financial.
 Help with avoiding unnecessary expenses and keeping startup costs low.
 With constructing a personalized and comprehensive plan, curating the right technology offering, service providers, business and marketing plans, and organizing the infrastructure to prevent any disruptions during a risky transition process from your old to new firm.
 Similar to the advisory role we perform as financial planners for our very own clients!

 For many advisors, their core competency is advising clients, enhancing existing relationships and performing activities that help them in acquiring new clients.
 Not running a business and the day to day operations of an investment advisory practice.
 That’s why so many advisors start out at broker-dealers and wirehouses (as they automatically provide the platform for this).
 But it is something you can do and figure out when you go independent, especially if you already have several years of experience by the time you do (and thus know more about what you want!).

-If you’re serious about breaking away and forming your own independent RIA firm, and want to chat further for my perspective, feel free to reach out and schedule 15 minutes with me.
+If you’re serious about breaking away and forming your own independent RIA firm, and want to chat further for my perspective, feel free to reach out and schedule time here!

 So what do you think?
 Are you considering breaking away and starting your own independent RIA?
 Have you successfully navigated the process?
 Please share your thoughts in the comments below!